BlasBenito/spatialRF/README.md

 ![](README_files/figure-gfm/unnamed-chunk-11-1.png)<!-- --> In the
-response curves above, the other predictors are set to their quantiles 0.1, 0.5, and 0.8, but the user can change this behaviour by modifiying the values of the `quantiles` argument.
+response curves above, the other predictors are set to their quantiles 0.1, 0.5, and 0.8, but the user can change this behavior by modifying the values of the `quantiles` argument.

 ``` r